PREPARING FOR EVACUATIONS

 - Be familiar with alternate routes and other means of transportation out of your area.

-- Always follow the instructions of local officials and remember that your evacuation route may be on foot depending on the type of disaster.
+- Always follow the instructions of the Placer County Sheriff’s Office or your local law enforcement agency and remember that your evacuation route may be on foot depending on the type of disaster.

-- Assemble supplies that are ready for evacuation, both a “go-bag” you can carry when you evacuate on foot or public transportation and supplies for traveling by longer distances if you have a personal vehicle.
+that are ready for evacuation, both a “Go Bag” you can carry when you evacuate on foot or public transportation and supplies for traveling by longer distances if you have a personal vehicle.

 - If you have a car: